hjisaac/recommender-system/README.md

 artifacts/            # Stores generated artifacts such as model checkpoints, logs, and profiling data.
 ├── checkpoints/      # Saved model checkpoints for resuming or fine-tuning training.
 │   └── als/          # Checkpoints for the ALS algorithm specifically.
-│       ├── 1000000   # Checkpoint for ALS with 1 million interactions.
+│       ├── 1000000   # Checkpoint for ALS with 1 million interactions as limit of lines to load.
-│       └── 100000000 # Checkpoint for ALS with 100 million interactions.
+│       └── 100000000 # Checkpoint for ALS with 100 million interactions as limit of lines to load.
 ├── figures/          # Contains visualizations or figures generated during the project.
 └── logs/             # Logging files generated during training or testing.

-datasets/             # Datasets used for training and evaluation of the recommender system.
+datasets/             #  datasets/             # Documentation about the datasets used for training and evaluation of the recommender system.

 docs/                 # Documentation for the project, including detailed explanations and guidelines.